 This year 13 teams from nine colleges – Centennial, Conestoga, George Brown, Humber, Loyalist, Niagara, Seneca, Sheridan, St. Lawrence – along with the support of faculty, volunteers and the OACETT chapter in their region put on 18 outstanding, outreach events during the month of March.

-Check out the rankings and information about each NEM Challenge event.
+Check out the NEM website for more information.
 Watch the Centennial College National Engineering Month video for a glimpse Centennial's NEM Challenge event.